Login | Register | Subscribe to the GG RSS Feed

 Dress appropriately

-Flamboyant might be a way of life at home, but research your destination before packing your bags.
+Flamboyant might be your way of life at home, but research your destination before packing your bags.
 Standing out in a crowd because you're a shock to the locals shows lack of respect and might put you in danger.
 Know what the locals wear and what they absolutely don't allow before leaving home.

 In San Juan, I learned the hard way that my spaghetti strap dress was not permitted inside the most beautiful cathedral I've ever seen.
 I returned after buying a shawl and was allowed inside.
 While the idea of bare shoulders not being allowed in a church might feel antiquated to me, it's not my place to disrupt local customs.